opendcs/opendcs/docs/source/decoding-guide.rst

 -  The current position within the message data

-The message header (e.g. 37-byte DOMSAT header) is not processed by the script.
+The message header (e.g. GOES header, first row of CSV, etc) is not processed by the script.
 The data pointer is initialized to the first actual message byte.